orbeon/orbeon-forms-doc/Upgrading-from-older-versions.md

 Release notes for each version might contain compatibility notes.
 When upgrading, please make sure to always review compatibility notes.

+## Difficulty of upgrades

+Since Orbeon Forms 4.0, we have switched to a faster release cycle, with releases every few months.

+Here are some general considerations:

+- Between any two releases, upgrades are expected to be fairly straightforward.
+- Orbeon Forms 4.0 was a large release with many changes.
+In general upgrades between pre-4.0 releases and 4.x releases are more difficult than upgrades between two 4.x releases.
+- The longer the interval of time between two release, the harder the upgrade.
+For example, it is harder to upgrade between 3.9.1 and 4.6 than between 4.5 and 4.6.

 ## Areas of compatibility

 - Form Runner / Form Builder DDL: the relational database definitions are subject to change between releases.